ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 - Your output will default to whatever directory you run your script from, so keep in mind where `/output` is in relation to where you want to run it from.
 - Is any software needed?
 If not, what should we have in the software section?

-Once you feel like you have everything done, go ahead and submit it and see if you get the results you'd like.
+Once you feel like you have everything done, go ahead and schedule it and see if you get the results you'd like.
 You can always check in the `/solutions` directory if you get stuck.

 ## Checking your jobs